diku-dk/futhark-book/language.rst

 In this case, the workload is small enough that there is little benefit in parallelising the execution.
 In fact, it is likely that for this tiny dataset, the OpenCL startup overhead results in several orders of magnitude slowdown over sequential execution.
-See :numref:`benchmarking` for information on how to measure execution times.
+In :numref:`benchmarking` we will discuss how to measure the performance of our programs.

 The ability to compile Futhark programs to executables is useful for testing, but it should be noted that it is not how Futhark is intended